Citizen

 How do you select the fields for your commitments?

-It is important to me that my personal engagement catalyses and drives forward essential social, societal and environmental projects.
+For me it is important that my personal engagement catalyzes and drives forward essential social, societal and environmental projects.
 Apart from implementing individual projects, I also want to raise people’s awareness for particular topics, initiate ideas and get something going that others can pick up on and develop further.
-Merely donating money generously is simply not enough if you want to change things for the better in the long run.
-The guiding principle for all my initiatives and foundations is therefore that they should take fresh approaches and contribute to the sustainable development of our society.
-In doing so, there has to be a win-win situation for all participants.
+Merely donating money is simply not enough if you want to change things for the better in the long run.
+The guiding principle of all my initiatives and foundations is therefore that they should take fresh approaches and contribute to the sustainable development of our society.
+In doing so, there has to be a win-win situation for everyone involved.
 That’s the only way that these projects have a chance of surviving in the long term and creating permanent change.

-Your late father, Professor Werner Otto, set standards with his social commitment.
-What were his criteria for selecting engagements?
+Her late father, Prof. Werner Otto, set standards with his social commitment.
+What were his criteria for selecting his engagements?

-My father wanted to share his great successes – including the financial ones – with others and to give something back to society.
-His motto was always: “People come first.”
-Accordingly, he used his money for many cultural projects.
+My father wanted to share his great successes – including the financial ones – with others and give something back to society.
+His personal motto was always “People come first”.
+And so he used his money for many numerous cultural projects.
 But the most important commitment for him was for those who are always described as the weakest members of society: handicapped children.
 In order to give effective help and to lessen human suffering, he created the Werner Otto Foundation in 1969.
-This medical foundation helps out particularly wherever the state provides no money, or does not do so quickly enough.
+This foundation promotes medical progress and steps in where the state does not provide funds or does not provide them quickly enough.

-How has your father’s engagement shaped your own social actions?
+How has your father's commitment shaped your own social activities?

 My father was a role model for me in the sense that he stood up for the employees early on.
-When the company is doing well, then the employees should do well, too – that was his creed.
+If the company is doing well, the employees should also be doing well – that was his belief.
 Of course, my family has also influenced me.
-I was taught from the beginning also to think of others.
+I was taught from the beginning to also think of others.

 In cultural areas, you appear in a supportive role time and again.
-For example, you supported the construction of the Youth Music School in Hamburg and the Elbe Philharmonic Foundation with donations.
-Why is the support from private individuals so important in this area?
+For example, you supported the construction of the Hamburg Youth Music School and the Elbphilharmonie Foundation with donations.
+Why is support from private individuals so important in this area?

-Supporting projects that are part of art and culture is frequently not at the forefront of public budgets.
-Therefore, the private willingness to help of those who can afford it financially is vitally important here.
+Public budgets do not necessarily put art and cultural projects at the forefront.
+Therefore, the willingness of private individuals who can afford it financially is vitally important here.
 I enjoy supporting projects as part of musical education, because the unifying power of music not only serves personal development, but also supports creativity and social interaction.

 Prof. Dr. Michael Otto as